btcpayserver/btcpayserver-doc/docs/WooCommerce.md

 [![BTCPay Server Checkout](https://img.youtube.com/vi/Fi3pYpzGmmo/mqdefault.jpg)](https://www.youtube.com/watch?v=Fi3pYpzGmmo "BTCPay Server - Wallet")

-## 6. Customizing BTCPay WooCommerce Plugin
+## 4. Customizing BTCPay WooCommerce V2

-### BTCPay Order Statuses
+### 4.1 Global Settings

+Can be found at *WooCommerce -> Settings -> Tab [BTCPay Settings]*

+**BTCPay Server URL**

+URL to your BTCPay Server instance, including protocol e.g. `https://btcpay.yourdomain.com`.

+**BTCPay API Key**

+Your API Key.
+(Was auto-generated in the steps before).

+**Store ID**

+The store ID of your BTCPay Server store.
+Can be found on the store settings page.

+**Default Customer Message**

+Here you can customize the customer message shown after selecting BTCPay payment gateway on checkout.
+This can be overwritten on the payment gateway settings for each gateway if you use the "Separate payment gateways" option.

+**Invoice pass to "Settled" state after**

+Set after how many confirmations a payment is considered fully paid and settled.
+Defaults to what is configured on BTCPay store settings.

+**BTCPay Order Statuses**

 Depending on your business model and store settings, you may want to configure your order statuses.
 You can set BTCPay to trigger certain order status in WooCommerce automatically.

-- New Order - order placed, not paid yet.
+- *New* - order placed, not paid yet.
-- Paid - order paid, not confirmed on the blockchain.
+- *Paid* - order paid, not enough confirmations on the blockchain, yet.
-- Confirmed - order paid, confirmed on the blockchain, does not have a sufficient number of confirmations set in BTCPay tore settings.
+- *Settled* - order paid, confirmed on the blockchain.
-- Complete - order paid, confirmed on the blockchain with a sufficient number of confirmations.
+- *Settled (paid over)* - order paid, confirmed on the blockchain but paid over.
-- Invalid - order paid, did not get a sufficient number of confirmations in a pre-defined time-frame set in BTCPay store settings.
+- *Invalid* - order paid, did not get a sufficient number of confirmations in a pre-defined time-frame set in BTCPay store settings, or manually marked invalid.
-- Expired - invoice expired, order not paid
+- *Expired* - invoice expired, order not paid.
-- Paid after expiration - invoice expired, paid
-- Expired with partial payment - invoice expired and paid partially
+- *Expired with partial payment* - invoice expired and paid partially

 Take time to think about how you wish to automate these statuses.
-If you do not wish certain BTCPay status to trigger WooCommerce order status, you can leave it blank.
+If you do not wish certain BTCPay status to trigger WooCommerce order status, you can leave it as default "- no mapping / defaults -".

+Note: you should keep the "Settled" order status to "- no mapping / defaults-" if you sell digital and physical products.
+For digital products WooCommerce will automatically skip the "Processing" status and go directly to "Completed" for those orders only containing digital products.

-For example, if a merchant wants to send an email notifying the customer that the payment has been received, but the order will be processed upon confirmation, the merchant would have to set "order status paid" to "on hold."
-Then, the merchant would have to customize and trigger email for 'on hold' status of the order in WooCommerce.
+Another example, if a merchant wants to send an email notifying the customer that the payment has been received, but the order will be processed upon confirmation, the merchant would have to set order status for "Paid" to "On hold".
+Then, the merchant would have to customize and trigger email for "On hold" status of the order in WooCommerce.

 It takes some time to find a perfect formula, so users should test things out before going live.

+**Separate Payment Gateways**

+If this option is enabled the plugin will generate one separate payment gateway per supported payment method on BTCPay Server.
+E.g. if you have BTC, LightningNetwork and maybe Liquid Assets enabled on your BTCPay Server store, then you will have a separate gateway available for each.
+This allows many new use cases like discount per gateway or country based restrictions.
+More details [here](./FAQ/Integrations/#how-to-configure-additional-token-support).

+**Send customer data to BTCPayServer**

+By default *no* customer data beside email is sent to BTCPay Server.
+If you want to send customer address data to BTCPay Server you can enable it here.

+**Debug Log**

+This option is helpful in case you have a problem and need more information on what is going on.
+The logs can be then found under WooCommerce -> Status -> Log.
+Make sure you disable this again after debugging as it will fill up your filesystem with logs.

+### 4.2 Payment Gateway specific

+Depending on wheter you have above mentioned "Separate Payment Gateways" enabled you will have one or more Payment Gateways available to configure in the payment gateway settings via *WooCommerce -> Settings -> Tab [Payments]*

+On all payment gateways you can set the following options:

+**Title**
+The shown payment gateway text on the checkout page.
+Defaults to "BTCPay (Bitcoin, Lightning Network, ...)".

+**Customer Message**

+Here you can customize message shown after selecting BTCPay payment gateway.

+**Gateway Icon**

+Upload or select a custom icon to be shown next to the payment gateway during checkout.
+Defaults to BTCPay logo.

+#### 4.2.1 BTCPay (default)

+Additional options only available for the default payment gateway:

+**Enforce payment tokens**

+With "Separate Payment Gateways" feature enabled in BTCPay Settings you can use this option to enforce only payment tokens.
+This means that the created invoice will *only* include tokens of type "payment" and *not any*  of type "promotion".
+See difference of token types [here](./FAQ/Integrations/#how-to-configure-additional-token-support#token-types)

+#### 4.2.2 Separate Payment Gateways

+Additional options only available for the separate payment gateways (if that feature is enabled):

+**Token Type**

+By default type "payment" is selected.
+But if you have Liquid Assets with your own issued asset/token (e.g. used as voucher) you can select "promotion" here.
+Those are processed differently than normal payment tokens.
+Details can be found [here](./FAQ/Integrations/#how-to-configure-additional-token-support#promotional-tokens-100-discount)

 # Deploying WooCommerce from BTCPay Server